charlie-bloor/sb/README.md

-# Refactoring test
+# Refactoring test: explanation and thoughts

-1. We would ideally start from a regression suite of tests.
-This would provide confidence that the new solution behaves exactly like the old.
-Challenges around existing code, in particular the `UserRepository`, and time, meant this wasn't really feasible.
+1. We'd ideally start from a regression suite of tests, ideally end to end.
+This would provide confidence that the new solution behaves exactly like the old one.
+Challenges around existing partially-implemented code, in particular the `UserRepository`, and time, meant this wasn't really feasible.

-   To see a unit test or 2 (including bonus mocking framework!) please see `TicketServiceTests` in the `TicketManagementSystem.Tests` project, which rely on a simple base class introduced in the `TestUtilities` project.

 1. To make the code more manageable, much of the existing logic has been broken down into smaller components, and dependency injection is introduced.

    We can't change `Program.cs`.
 However, the "bootstrapping" process of initializing a service container has to start somewhere.
 The following class is therefore instantiated directly by the new version of `TicketService`: